One of the most magical times of the year anywhere in the world is New Year’s Eve and Malaga is no exception.

 - 12 lucky grapes – the most widespread Spanish tradition involves eating 12 grapes at midnight, one for each chime of the clock.
 Each grape symbolises one month of good luck and health so if you manage to eat all of them by the time the clock reaches the twelfth chime, you’re in for a fabulous year!

 You’ll find it a challenge, so make it easier for yourself by selecting small grapes, ideally seedless or buying a tin of ready-skinned and seeded grapes.
 And whatever you do, don’t laugh while you’re stuffing them in!

 Top tip: Can’t stand grapes?
 Get lucky for the next 12 months and swap the grapes for olives, raisins or other dried fruit.
-Stock up on these when you visit the Central Market on our bike tour of Malaga.
+Stock up on these when you visit the Central Market.

 - Toast with cava or cider – the Spanish welcome the New Year with a toast of something sparkling.
 This might be cava, champagne or cider made in Asturias in Northern Spain, much paler and fizzier than you might be used to.